-Construction is now underway on Penn State Berks’ newest facility which will enable the college to add additional NCAA sports as well as greatly expand the recreational opportunities for our students.
+Construction is now complete on Penn State Berks’ newest facility which will enable the college to add additional NCAA sports as well as greatly expand the recreational opportunities for our students.
 The project is a new artificial turf athletic field with the look and feel of a small-scale stadium.
-It is being constructed behind the current gymnasium, the Beaver Community Center, on the natural grass field currently used for soccer games.
-The field will include lights for night games and activities and permanent bleachers for 300 spectators.
+It is located behind the current gymnasium, the Beaver Community Center, on the previous natural grass soccer field.
+The field includes lights for night games and activities and permanent bleachers for 300 spectators.

 At Penn State Berks, student athletic participation through our NCAA sports teams and through other recreational activities provides many opportunities for personal growth and for enhancing the educational experience.
 Currently our campus has 12 NCAA Division III varsity teams with about 200 student-athletes participating.
 In addition to our thriving varsity athletics program, Penn State Berks supports nine club sports.
 Intramural sports are also very popular, providing opportunities for hundreds more students to be active and interact with their peers outside of class.

 These activities, in addition to pick-up and recreational sports, occur on campus at all hours of the day.
 The addition of this new, lighted field will not only enable more of these kinds of outdoor activities, but enable the college to add additional varsity sports programs such as lacrosse and field hockey.
 With the ability to expand student activities by using this new field, Penn State Berks will be able to significantly increase enrollment as well as to provide opportunities for the community such as summer sports camps and other public events.